 - Bring any items allowed as described in your course syllabus (i.e. calculator, book, notes, etc.)

 - Reminder: cell phones, laptops, tablets/iPads, and/or smart watches are not allowed during your exam unless permitted by your instructor

 - You will be expected to adhere to testing guidelines set by the instructor as well as any rules or policies in place at the test proctoring site.

 Can't find a proctor?
 Ask for help.

 Contact us for help at firstname.lastname@example.org.
 Let us know where you are and we'll give you ideas on how to find a proctor.
-If you're in a very remote location but have reliable internet service, a virtual proctor may also be an option.
+If you're in a very remote location but have reliable internet service and a computer with webcam, mic, and speakers, a virtual proctor may also be an option.
+Use of a virtual proctor is subject to approval by your instructor.